 Distinguished Alumni in Internal Medicine

 The Internal Medicine Distinguished Alumni Award was established in 2025 to honor the outstanding accomplishments, service, and contributions an individual has provided to the field of medicine either internationally, nationally, or at the local level.
-Any alumnus of our training programs may be nominated.
+Any alumnus of our graduate training programs may be nominated.

 In addition to being invited to address graduating residents, the Distinguished Alumni Awardee is asked to deliver the Daniel W. Foster, M.D.
 Lecture during Internal Medicine Grand Rounds.
 The lectureship was established by the Internal Medicine Class of 1997 to honor Dr. Foster, who was the Department's third chair.
 From 1987 to 2003, Dr. Foster spearheaded Internal Medicine's remarkable academic growth, recruiting numerous outstanding faculty who went on to establish their own successful careers at UT Southwestern.
 Dr. Foster was a strong advocate for the Department's house staff and a renowned physician-scientist who made significant contributions to our understanding of metabolism and diabetes pathology.
 His visionary leadership enabled the launch of the transformative Dallas Heart Study, among other achievements.